+You don’t have to worry about safely using and discarding fuel with a rocket stove, because it’s wood-fueled.
 It’s easy to find fuel for the stove and you can use pinecones, branches, and twigs and the fuel is quick to ignite.
 The stove is made in the USA with carbon steel plates and a rust-resistant coating and there is no need to store fuels before using.
 An 8″ combustion tunnel gives enough heat to cook food on pots and pans or to boil water.
 The built-in windshield supports plates and provides a stable cooking surface.

 - Easy to transport

 - Made in the USA